 Posted by Maggie MacLean 5.31.2012

-America's first true feminist, Margaret Fuller (1810–1850) holds a distinctive place in the cultural life of the American Renaissance.
+America's First True FeministAuthor, editor, and journalist, Margaret Fuller (1810–1850) holds a distinctive place in the cultural life of the American Renaissance.
 Literary critic, editor, author, political activist and women's rights advocate - she was also the first full-time American female book reviewer in journalism.
 Her book Woman in the Nineteenth Century is considered the first major feminist work in the United States.
 Her death at sea was a tragedy for her family and colleagues, and the loss of her many talents to womankind, then and now, is immeasurable.

 Childhood and Early Years